Future of Transportation Infrastructure: ORCHESTRA Consortium and IOTA

 On the other hand, managing the movement of people, particularly in times of COVID-19 and other emergencies, requires efficiently rerouting them across different modes of transport without facing the challenges and security risks of sharing their personal information across different transport systems.
 To address this issue, decentralized identities and credentials represent the best way to empower travelers with control over their data.
 Verifiable credentials also allow travel documents and permits (or tickets) to be quickly re-issued to specific identities and verified by different transport operators and even machines without ad hoc integration of multiple ticketing systems.

 The IOTA protocol’s feeless transaction structure, scalability, and green consensus provide the best infrastructure to support the volume of data, identities, and credentials required in multimodal transport.

-The IOTA Foundation will help identify opportunities for innovation using the sectoral experience of its Market Adoption team, identify requirements, design the architecture, and implement the required tools/deploy the needed infrastructure.
-Finally, we will test the impact of the proposed solutions in the two living lab scenarios.
+The IOTA Foundation will help identify opportunities for innovation using the experience of its Market Adoption team, identify requirements, design the architecture, and implement the required tools/deploy the needed infrastructure.
+Finally, we will test the impact of the proposed solutions in the two Living Lab scenarios.
 In particular, the Italian Living Lab will focus on the safe transportation of passengers from house to airport according to defined criteria, such as social distancing, while building safe travel corridors that can be adjusted and arranged in real-time.

-The IOTA Foundation will work on standardisation activities to make the IOTA ledger and protocol the de-facto standard for the multimodal transport management system and orchestration of goods and people.
+The IOTA Foundation will work on standardization activities to make the IOTA ledger and protocol the de-facto standard for the multimodal transport management system and orchestration of goods and people.

 This ambitious project has just begun, so stay tuned for further developments.
 The first deliverable will be a report about challenges faced by the multimodal traffic management ecosystem and possible solutions to tackle the same.

 Let’s change the future of travel, together.
 If you want to learn more about ORCHESTRA or are working in a similar domain and leveraging IOTA solutions, don’t hesitate to reach out to us on Discord and our Project Lead, Head of Telco and Infrastructure Development, Michele Nati.